ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 Before the OS can use a data disk, it needs to be mounted. _Mounting_ connects a filesystem on a disk or partition to a directory path, which gives the OS a place to read and write data.

-In otherwords, we are going to tell the OS where we want it to make the data, stored in partitions, on our disks, available to us for applications to use.

-For example `/dev/disk/by-id/my-disk1-part1` should make the data stored in it available at the mount point `/mnt/disk1`.
+In otherwords, we are going to tell the OS where we want it to make the data, stored in partitions, on our disks, available to us for applications to use.For example `/dev/disk/by-id/my-disk1-part1` should make the data stored in it available at the mount point `/mnt/disk1`.

 The most common PMS layout is one large partition per data drive, formatted with a single filesystem such as `ext4` or `xfs`, and then mounted to a predictable path.